CQCL/pytket-docs/manual/manual_circuit.rst

     w_state_box_reset = StatePreparationBox(w_state, with_initial_reset=True)

-Finally let's consider another box type, namely the :py:class:`ToffoliBox`.
+Finally let's consider another box type, namely the :py:class:`~pytket.circuit.ToffoliBox`.
 This box can be used to prepare an arbitrary permutation of the computational basis states.
 To construct the box we need to specify the permutation as a key-value pair where the key is the input basis state and the value is output.
-Let's construct a :py:class:`ToffoliBox` to perform the following mapping:
+Let's construct a :py:class:`~pytket.circuit.ToffoliBox` to perform the following mapping:

 .. math::